NZF85/GettingandCleaningDataCourseProject/README.md

 This was tested on R version 3.1.0 on Mac OSX 10.9.3

+Note that the *run_analysis.R* script will look first for source files in ```UCI HAR Dataset/``` path, and download the files from the internet if necessary

 ## Objective:
 Produce a tidy data set from the "Human Activity Recognition Using Smartphones Dataset" Version 1.0.